hpedrorodrigues/sphynx/.github/README.md

 All dotfiles are inside the [.file][dotfiles-folder] directory.
 It has common aliases, functions, and configuration files that I use daily.

-The command-line provides a command (`sx dotfiles configure`) to bootstrap dotfiles using [dotbot][dotbot-website], but remember it will overwrite your files!
-Beware!

 **Ok, but how about shell startup performance?**

 **zsh**